-Jennie Webb is an independent Los Angeles playwright, currently in residence at Rogue Machine Theatre (where her dark retail comedy Yard Sale Signs premiered) and Will Geer’s Theatricum Botanicum (where she runs workshops and “Botanicum Seedlings: A Development Series for Playwrights“).
-Her plays, including Remodeling Plans, Unclaimed Assets, GreenHouse, On Tuesday, It’s Not About Race and Buying a House, have been produced in LA (most recently by Theatre of NOTE, Santa Monica Rep and Green Light Productions), on stages across the country and at the Edinburgh Fringe Festival.
-She has been a part of The Playwright Center’s PlayLabs, Great Plains Theatre Conference, Little Black Dress INK Female Playwrights ONSTAGE Festivals, the Virginia Avenue Project, The Road Theatre Company (Summer Playwrights Festival & WORD at the Road) and 365 Women a Year with plays including The Complete Story of the War, Rebecca on the Bus, Color Separation, Crazy Bitch and Currency; her work is published by Heinemann Press, Indie Theatre Now and ICWP.
-She is currently a member of the Playwrights Union, Fell Swoop Playwrights, EST/LA Playwrights Unit and PlayGround-LA Writer’s Pool.
+Jennie Webb is an independent Los Angeles writer and playwright, currently in residence at Rogue Machine Theatre (where her dark retail comedy Yard Sale Signs premiered) and Will Geer’s Theatricum Botanicum (where she runs workshops and “Botanicum Seedlings: A Development Series for Playwrights“).
+Her plays, including Currency, Remodeling Plans, Unclaimed Assets, GreenHouse, On Tuesday, It’s Not About Race and Buying a House, have been produced in LA (most recently by Inkwell Theater, Santa Monica Rep and Green Light Productions), on stages across the country and at the Edinburgh Fringe Festival.
+She has been a part of The Playwright Center’s PlayLabs, Great Plains Theatre Conference, Little Black Dress INK Female Playwrights ONSTAGE Festivals, the Virginia Avenue Project, 365 Women a Year, National Winter Playwrights Retreat, The Road Theatre Company (Summer Playwrights Festival & WORD at the Road), Moving Arts MADlab and Blank Theatre’s Living Room Series with plays including The Complete Story of the War, Rebecca on the Bus, Color Separation, Crazy Bitch, Jilt and Footprint; her work is published by Heinemann Press and ICWP.
+She is currently a member of the Playwrights Union, EST/LA Playwrights Unit, PlayGround-LA Writer’s Pool and the Dramatists Guild.
 She is the recipient of a Women in Theatre Red Carpet Award and is co-founder and editor-at-large of the Los Angeles Female Playwrights Initiative (LA FPI).

 A graduate of USC’s School of Drama, Jennie started her career as a stand-up comedienne and improv artist.
 She wrote material as half of the female stand-up duo “Frisk and Webb,” and later performed sketch and improvisational comedy in night-clubs and theaters as the only woman in the politically-inspired trio “Rabble Without a Cause.”
 She later worked with a group of women writer/performers to develop original material as part of a deal with Paramount Studios.